KuntalDanech/scaleracademy-twitter-backend-java-wiki/Home.md

 - Users and posts can be searched.

 ## Future Scope
-- Shifting to a microservices-based environment
+- Shifting to a microservices-based architecture
 - OAuth2 based login and connection
 - Email notifications service
 - Report posts